Redskins OT Williams fails physical

 The seven-time Pro Bowl selection does not intend to play this season, NBC Washington reported, despite reporting to the team Tuesday.
 But Callahan said he remains hopeful Williams will play in 2019, adding, "His heart is in the right place."

 The impetus for Williams to return was continuing his clock toward free agency.
-Williams must be available to play six games in 2019 to avoid tolling his contract.
 An accrued season is not awarded for players who don't attempt to be available for at least six games in a season.
-By reporting, the 31-year-old Williams could move his contract closer to free agency.
-His five-year, $66 million deal expires after the 2020 season.
+If Williams is placed on the NFI list, his contract would not toll.
+The 31-year-old Williams' five-year, $66 million deal expires after the 2020 season.
 Williams is scheduled to make $12.5 million in base salary next season.

 Williams became upset with the team's medical staff over how the removal of the growth, found on his head earlier in the offseason, was handled.
 Washington reportedly was pursuing a trade this week before Tuesday's trade deadline, with the Cleveland Browns said to be one of the interested teams.